OneSignalDevelopers/OneSignal-Flutter-Sample/README.md

 This repo contains a sample project integrating the [OneSignal Flutter SDK](https://github.com/OneSignal/OneSignal-Flutter-SDK) into a Flutter mobile app.

+## Getting Started

 There are quite a few moving pieces to get this sample to work due to the nature of Flutter and the platforms it targets.

+* Make sure you have Flutter, Android, and Android Studio installed and properly setup (i.e. you can already create, run, and deploy Flutter apps).
+* Make sure you have CocoaPods installed on your machine if targeting iOS.
-When you open this project in your editor, you will need to find `com.example.onesignal_and_flutter` and replace all `com.example` with your unique identifier before running for the first time.
+* ⚠️ When you open this project in your editor, you will need to find `com.example.onesignal_and_flutter` and replace all `com.example` with your unique identifier before running for the first time.

 ## OneSignal